creinis/cipher-fcc-scicomp-py-cert/README.md

 <img src="https://img.icons8.com/color/75/000000/python.png" width="75" height="75" alt="Python" style="margin: 10px 15px 0 15px;" />
 </p>

-- **Python:** Used for implementing the Caesar and Vigenere cipher algorithms to demonstrate encryption and decryption techniques.

 ### Try it!

 To run the Caesar and Vigenere Ciphers applications, follow the instructions in the Setup section below.

-### Functionality

-This project demonstrates two classic encryption techniques: the Caesar cipher and the Vigenere cipher.
-The Caesar cipher shifts each letter of the plaintext by a fixed number of positions down the alphabet, while the Vigenere cipher uses a keyword to shift letters by varying amounts based on the keyword's characters.

 ## Project Structure